 Build Number Sense

-10. Tiling tasks require students to use a set of numbered tiles, 0-9, to complete problems.
+10. Tiling tasks require students to use a set of numbered tiles, 0-9, to complete a set of problems.
 Typically, each tile fits in one, and only one, solution.
-Use tiling tasks, like the one below, to challenge students to find the value of each symbol.
+Use tiling tasks, like the one above, to challenge students to find the value of each symbol.
 (Use the form below to grab this freebie and challenge your students!)

 Let’s jump-start the new semester with a bang!
 Start your next math class with one of the activities above.
 Then tell us all about it in the comments below.

-Sound Off!
 Give one of the ideas above a try.
-Then tell me about your experience in the comments section below.
+Then tell us about your experience in the comments below.